Salton Sea: Heat and minerals

-In July 2021, General Motors announced that it was partnering with Controlled Thermal Resources to develop a combined lithium extraction and power generation facility in the Hell's Kitchen geothermal field in the Salton Sea, employing a closed-loop process.
-Brine will be extracted from the ground, with geothermal steam being used to drive a turbine generating electricity, and reacting with the brine to separate the lithium hydroxide and lithium carbonate used for battery production.

-Berkshire Hathaway Energy has a subsidiary that operates 10 geothermal plants in the area.
-Berkshire's BHE Renewables division plans to open a lithium carbonate pilot plant in the spring of 2023.
+The Salton Sea geothermal brine reservoir is located at depths of approximately 1 to 3 km below ground and contains fluids at temperatures ranging from 250 to 380 °C. Among valuable minerals the brine contains lithium (202 ppm ± 20%, i.e. more than in the Dead Sea, which is 30–40 ppm), rubidium (110 ppm ± 47%), caesium (19.8 ppm ± 15%), bromine (91 ppm ± 31% vs 5000 ppm in the Dead Sea).
+The lake also comprises chloride, sodium, calcium, potassium and other low-value minerals, that are difficult to separate.
+All these minerals add up to the total salinity of 24.3 ± 2.8%.

 Communities

-The U.S. Navy conducted a preliminary inspection of the Salton Sea in January 1940, and the Salton Sea Test Base (SSTB, run by Sandia Labs) was initially commissioned as the Naval Auxiliary Air Station Salton Sea, in October 1942.
+The US Navy conducted a preliminary inspection of the Salton Sea in January 1940, and the Salton Sea Test Base (SSTB, run by Sandia Labs) was initially commissioned as the Naval Auxiliary Air Station Salton Sea, in October 1942.
 The SSTB, just to the southeast of Salton City, originally functioned as an operational and training base for seaplanes.
 Additional activities at the base included experimental testing of solid-fuel plane-launched rockets, jet-assist take-off testing, aeroballistic testing of inert atomic weapon test units at land and marine target areas, training bombing at marine targets, testing of the effects of long-term storage on atomic weapons, testing of the Project Mercury space capsule parachute landing systems, parachute training and testing, and military training exercises.
 The base was abandoned in 1978.

 The Salton Sea had some success as a resort area, with Salton City, Salton Sea Beach, and Desert Shores, on the western shore and Desert Beach, North Shore, and Bombay Beach, built on the eastern shore in the 1950s.
 Due to the increasing salinity and pollution of the lake over the years from agricultural runoff and other sources, the communities substantially shrank in size, or have been abandoned.
 The smell of the lake, combined with the stench of the decaying fish, also contributed to the decline of the tourist industry around the Salton Sea.
 The US Geological Survey describes the smell as "objectionable", "noxious", "unique", and "pervasive".